halp-me/slate/source/index.md

 `subject` and `number` parameters.
 At least one of `subject` and `number` must be provided, but both may be provided.

 Parameter            |   Type                                      | Description
 ---------------------|---------------------------------------------|--------------
-subject     | string (case insensitive)                   | substring that must be contained in every returned course at the start of the subject (eg "c" matches "csc" and "cpe" but not "grc") number      | integer                                     | integer that must be contained in every returned course at the start of the course number (eg "4" matches "492" but not "349") university  | string                                      | the full university name that corresponds to the univeristy to search for classes from
+subject     | string (case insensitive)                   | substring that must be contained in every returned course at the start of the subject (eg "c" matches "csc" and "cpe" but not "grc") number      | integer                                     | integer that must be contained in every returned course at the start of the course number (eg "4" matches "492" but not "349") university  | string                                      | the full university name that corresponds to the univeristy to search for classes from.
+This is the same string returned from /enum/universities

 ### Failure Codes
 - `substring_length` if between the two filters, `subject` and `number`, at least one character isn't specified
+- `university_length` if university isn't specified

 ## Skills